It’s just not the same.

 Bin liners are strictly for bins these days, they have no place for little arms or legs or painted faces.

-Rice crispy cakes are not creative enough, now we’re expected to do all the Pinterest stuff.
+Rice Krispie cakes are not creative enough, now, we’re expected to do all the Pinterest stuff.

 My son goes door to door without a care; for the neighbours know he’s overly excited by all the ghosts and scares.